ddoyediran/Javascript-Array-/README.md

 # Introduction to Arrays in JavaScript
 Arrays is one of the most basic and widely data structure in any programming language.
 It can as well be called Arrays Data Structure.

-Arrays are use to store or holds a fixed number of values of a single type.
+**Arrays are use to store or holds a fixed number of values of a single type**.

-For any Array created, you can perform four operations on it which are Access, Insertion, Deletion, and Search.
+For any Array created, you can perform **four operations on it which are Access, Insertion, Deletion, and Search**.

 Another interesting thing about Arrays - It has length (fixed when it is created) and index.
 Let's look at image below and example to understand what I meant by length and index.